 Full-time students will complete the Reading as a Writer and Writing as a Profession modules alongside the Workshop modules, whilst part-time students will take Reading as a Writer and Writing as a Profession in the first year and the Workshop modules in the second year.

 6. Structure

-MA Creative Writing
+МΔ Creative • Writing

-Duration: Total credit rating: Minimum of 12 month 180 onths full-time / 2 years part-time Candidates are require ed to take: Full-time Part-time
+Duration: Minimum of 12 months full-time / 2 years part-time